thewheat/covidbn-resources/Readme.md

 ## Recent/Current Highlights

+**Closure of Swabs Centres** (Source: [MoH Press Release - 06 May 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1237))
+- Startiing Saturday, 07 May 2022, several swab centres in the Brunei & Muara District and Tutong District will be closed
+- Members of the public in these two districts who require the service can obtain it at the Sports Complex Swab Centre, Raja Isteri Pengiran Anak Saleh Hospital
+- The swab centres to be closed are:
+  - Bridex Drive-Thru Swab Centre;
+  - Berakas Health Centre Swab Centre;
+  - Pengkalan Batu Health Centre Swab Centre; and
+  - Sg Kelugos Health Centre Swab Centre.
+- Swab testing for those who wish to exit Brunei Darussalam and those who have just arrived in the country (inbound and outbound travelers) will be fully implemented by accredited private clinics, starting, Saturday, 07 May 2022 and will no longer be conducted at Government swab centres.
+The list of the accredited private clinics is as currently shown on the screen and this list is also available on the Ministry of Health's website.

 **Updated Guidelines** (Source: [GOV.BN Telegram Post on 28th April 2022](https://t.me/govbnofficial/5737))
 1. In reference to the Media Statement by the COVID-19 Steering Committee which was announced on Friday, 22nd April 2022, Hari Raya Aidilfitri celebrations for the year 1443 Hijrah at private residences are allowed for close family members only in accordance to the current capacity permitted for mass gathering, that is, a maximum 30 guests (excluding the host).
 <BR>